shubhamnaikk/Machine-Learning-Driven-Bitcoin-Price-Forecasting/README.md

 # Project Overview

-In this project, we'll predict the future price of Bitcoin.
-We'll use historical data on the price of Bitcoin, along with data from Wikipedia about edits to the Bitcoin page.
-We'll merge and combine this data, then use it to train a random forest model that will tell us if Bitcoin prices will increase or decrease tomorrow.
-We'll then switch to an XGBoost model and better predictors to improve accuracy.
+Created a random forest model to forecast Bitcoin prices using historical price and sentiment data, achieving accurate next-day predictions.

-We'll develop a backtesting system and use a robust error metric so we can tell if the algorithm is performing well.
+Transitioned to XGBoost and incorporated advanced predictors, resulting in improved accuracy and robustness in price forecasts.

-This project can be extended to other cryptocurrencies as well.
+Developed a robust backtesting system to evaluate model performance, enabling extensions to other cryptocurrencies and multi-day predictions.

 **Project Steps**